In an example genome-wide association scan, we had several hits:

 'select()' returned 1:1 mapping between keys and columns

-of the same reference sequence or on more than one reference sequence,
+same reference sequence or on more than one reference sequence, so cannot be

 'select()' returned many:1 mapping between keys and columns